Why should I resolve a claim independently?

-- If either party doesn’t agree on the scope of the damage, they have 10 days from the scheduled end date of the trip to ask us to manage the claim.
+- If either party doesn’t agree on the scope of the damage, they have 20 days from the scheduled end date of the trip to ask Turo to manage the claim.
 They can make the request by replying to the initial damage claim email.

-- Hosts should try to get an estimate within 72 hours or less.
+- Within 72 hours, hosts should assess the damage to their vehicle, determine what may or may not be covered by their insurer, and get an estimate for repairs.
 If that’s not possible, they should let their guests know when they can expect the estimate.

 - The estimate should be only for the damage that occurred during the trip.

-- Hosts should keep in regular contact with their guests to keep them well informed throughout the process.
+- Hosts should use keep in regular contact with their guests to keep them well informed throughout the process.
+The best way to do this is via Turo messaging, which ensures there’s a record of your correspondence.

-Step 3: Reach an agreement on the estimate
+Step 4: Reach an agreement on the amount of damages

-- If both parties agree with the estimate, they can move forward.
+- If both parties agree on the damage cost, they can move forward.

 - The other party hasn’t responded within 72 hours.